R. Kelly tells judge he won’t testify at ongoing trial

 CHICAGO (AP) — Singer R. Kelly told a federal judge Thursday that he won’t testify at his ongoing trial in Chicago on charges that accuse him of child pornography, enticement of minors for sex and fixing his 2008 state trial.

 Addressing the Grammy Award-winner directly Thursday, Judge Harry Leinenweber asked if he had discussed with his lawyers whether to testify.
-Kelly, 55, responded calmly, “Yes, you honor.”
+Kelly, 55, responded that he had.
 Asked if he would testify, Kelly said he would not.

 Co-defendant Derrel McDavid, a longtime Kelly business manager, is accused of helping Kelly rig the 2008 trial.
 McDavid said he will testify.
 Co-defendant Milton Brown is charged with receiving child pornography.
 Like Kelly, he said he wouldn’t testify.